beatrizmaciel/aem-business-practitioner-studies/Udemy Practice Tests/practice-test-1.md

 4 // What is the main function of AEM Screens?

+:heavy_multiplication_x: AEM Screens is used to emulate the content of different devices

 :heavy_check_mark: AEM Screens is used to display intereactive content on digital signs

 5 // You want your online store to be updated quarterly so that the featured products align with the current season.
 What is the best approach to prepare the new web pages for the next quarterly update?